Oh the Caucasus!

 Paracetamol, Anti-Septic Cream, Anti-Histamine & Band Aids

-The only medicine you need to take!
+The only first aid kit you hopefully need to take!

 Menstrual Cup